Help Your Shy Dog Gain Confidence

 But fear can show itself in a variety of other behaviors, too.
 Responses to fear include one or all of what trainers call the 4 Fs: Freeze, fight, flight, and fool around.
 Behaviors that may indicate uncertainty or fear include jumping up or seeking attention, urinating, panting, drooling, excessive shedding, and refusing to make eye contact.
 Growling, barking, and other aggressive actions can also be triggered by fear.

-Why are Some Dogs Shy?
+Why are Some Dogs Scared or Shy?

 Shy dogs come in every size, shape, breed, or mix.
 Why are some dogs shy or afraid of people?